voxpupuli/puppet-icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `ido-mysql` should be enabled.
 Defaults to `present`.

 ##### `host`
 MySQL database host address.
-Defaults to `127.0.0.1`
+Icinga defaults to `localhost`.

 ##### `port`
 MySQL database port.
-Defaults to `3306`
+Icinga defaults to `3306`.

 ##### `socket_path`
 MySQL socket path.

 ##### `user`
 MySQL database user with read/write permission to the icinga database.
-Defaults to `icinga`
+Icinga defaults to `icinga`.

 ##### `password`
 MySQL database user's password.
-Defaults to `icinga`

 ##### `database`
 MySQL database name.
-Defaults to `icinga`
+Icinga defaults to `icinga`.

 ##### `ssl`
 SSL settings will be set depending on this parameter:
 * `puppet` Use puppet certificates
-* `custom` Set custom paths for certificate, key and CA
+* `none` Set custom paths for certificate, key and CA
-* `false` Disable SSL (default)

 ##### `ssl_key`
 MySQL SSL client key file path.
-Only valid if ssl is set to `custom`.
+Only valid if ssl is set to `none`.

 ##### `ssl_cert`
 MySQL SSL certificate file path.
-Only valid if ssl is set to `custom`.
+Only valid if ssl is set to `none`.

 ##### `ssl_ca`
 MySQL SSL certificate authority certificate file path.
-Only valid if ssl is set to `custom`.
+Only valid if ssl is set to `none`.

 ##### `ssl_capath`
 MySQL SSL trusted SSL CA certificates in PEM format directory path.
 Only valid if ssl is enabled.